Growth Hormone Deficiency

 What causes growth hormone deficiency?

-Growth hormone is made by the pituitary gland.
+Congenital growth hormone deficiency: Growth hormone is made by the pituitary gland.
 This is a tiny gland located at the base of the brain.
 It’s attached to a part of the brain called the hypothalamus.
-In some children, one or both of these areas may not form correctly before birth.
-Or one or both of these areas may be damaged after birth due to brain injury, tumor, or as a side effect of radiation treatments to the brain.
-When this happens, a child can develop growth hormone deficiency.
+In some people, the pituitary or hypothalamus may not form correctly before birth.

 What are the symptoms of growth hormone deficiency?